giacomocavalieri/glam/tutorials/pretty_printing_todo_lists.md

 task per line, no matter how wide it is.

-The problem is that, when the pretty printer has to deal with a `doc.soft_break` (or any other kind of `break`), only splits it if the group it belongs to doesn't fit on a single line.
+The problem is that, when the pretty printer has to deal with a `doc.soft_break` (or any other kind of `break`), it only splits it if the group it belongs to doesn't fit on a single line.
 If, like in this example, we provide the pretty printer enough space, it will gladly keep everything on a single line!

-There is a quick and dirty solution: just trick the pretty printer and use 0 as the maximum width.
+There is a quick and dirty solution: just trick the pretty printer and use `0` as the maximum width.
 Then, the pretty printer will always split every single group it runs into:

 ```gleam
 [